As Trump battles coronavirus, no plans for Pence to assume temporary authority, say administration officials

 Two presidents, Ronald Reagan and George W. Bush, have voluntarily declared themselves disabled and signed over temporary control of the presidency to their vice presidents during surgeries or medical procedures.

-Pence aides said there have been no such discussions this week, but did not immediately respond to further questions.
+Pence aides said there have been no such discussions this past week, but did not immediately respond to further questions.
 They spoke on the condition of anonymity to describe private discussions.

 Past administrations have practiced for a potential emergency transfer of power under scenarios including assassination or sudden death from natural causes, and gamed out the succession of power if both the president and vice president were killed.